jonschlinkert/remarkable/docs/parsing_inline.md

-Once you are sure the current position marks the beginning of the syntax you are trying to parse, you should push an [open tag token][tokens] corresponding to the begining of your inline section.
+Once you are sure the current position marks the beginning of the syntax you are trying to parse, you should push an [open tag token][tokens] corresponding to the beginning of your inline section.
 You will also need to find its end.

 Your next decision should be whether you wish to allow other inline syntaxes to be nested in your content or not.
 If you do, you will need to invoke